Delicious moments are better shared!

 Tips for Choosing and Storing Plantains

-- Choose plantains that are firm and free of blemishes or soft spots.
-Green plantains should be bright green, while ripe plantains should be yellow with black spots or darker brown.
+- Ripe plantains should be yellow with black spots or darker brown.

 FAQs